nukkio/Blender-Control-Render-Region/README.md

 The button "Calculate Margins" finds the largest margin, starting from the value in "Max Margin" going backwards, which generates values with fewer decimals, safer.

-The found values are written in the "w" and "h" fields.
+The first best values found are written in the "w" and "h" fields.
 Any other values are reported in the terminal.

 If no safe values are found, 0 is returned.
 In this case you need to change the rendering size, or the number of regions, or increase the "Max Margin" value.

 You can choose the value of the margins without calculating it with the "Calculate margins" button, but rounding errors will be possible.

 ### Bash and Python script
-Selecting "Create bash and python script" the "render region" button will not launch the renders, but will write a shell script (**_Linux only_**) and a python script in the output folder.
+Selecting "Create bash and python script" the "render region" button will not launch the renders, but will write a script (.sh bash script in Linux and MacOS, .bat batch script in Windows), and a python script in the output folder.

 The bash script launches renders of the selected regions.
 In the script there are commands for all rendering; the regions not to be rendered are commented out.
 At the end of the script is the command to run the python script; is commented.
+To launch the images cropping/appending procedure after rendering, uncomment the line with the command "python _name of blender project_.py".
+  In .bat it will be: "::python xxxx.py" and in .sh: "#python xxxx.py"; in both cases it must become: "python xxxx.py"

 The python script crops and merges all regions to get the final image.